Direct Energy Deposition

 The resolution of laser energy deposition systems varies depending on the nozzle/head.
-This is set by focus diameter/ spot size and the jets for material used resulting in different melt pool sizes.
-Commonly post machining is applied.
+This is set by the focus diameter/ spot size and the jets for material used resulting in different melt pool sizes.
+Commonly CNC post machining is applied.
 The materials for laser-based direct energy deposition processes are usually